QuadMax/ArduTracker/README.md

 ### Milestone [0.1.1]
 * New pcb design with power distribution.
-  Now you could power up three more devices of your ground station with the pcb.
+  Now you could power up 5 more devices of your ground station with the pcb.
 Up to 3 Ampere with 35um copper thickness or 4.5 Ampere with 70um copper thickness.

 ### Milestone [0.1.0]